Mordecai Ian Brownlee

 Dr. Brownlee is an inclusive educator who is committed to the intellectual and economic empowerment of diverse communities.
 Proudly serving as the sixth president of CCA, Dr. Mordecai provides our institution impressive leadership and experience with advancing equitable student success, improving student advocacy and support services, and expanding academic pathways.
 Within the first two years of his presidency, President Brownlee has already brought about significant change and improved the student success agenda at the Community College of Aurora.
 These successes include CCA embarking upon its first capital project in 24 years, record-breaking capital and scholarship fundraising, the hiring of CCA’s largest and most diverse faculty ranks in the college’s history, improved student completions by more than 20%, and CCA becoming the first Achieving the Dream institution in the State of Colorado.

 Dr. Mordecai publishes frequently, including serving as a columnist for EdSurge.
-He also teaches for Lamar University within the College of Education & Human Development and serves as an international keynote speaker.
+He also teaches for Lamar University within the College of Education and Human Development and serves as an international keynote speaker.
 Dr. Mordecai has been featured on several local, state, and national platforms including the American Association of Community Colleges Community College Journal, NASPA Leadership Exchange, EdUp Experience, EdTech Magazine, and Colorado Sentinel.
 In 2023, Dr. Mordecai was named 40 Under 40 by the prestigious Denver Business Journal and the Community Leader of the Year by the Aurora Chamber of Commerce.
 In 2022, he was featured by Diverse: Issues in Higher Education Magazine as a “New School” leader representing the next generation of college presidents.

 Recent Articles by Dr. Brownlee: